awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/cloudformation.md

 + Verify that the template is launched successfully through the AWS CloudFormation console **in all Regions enabled for your product**\.
 You can use this tool to test your templates: [https://github\.com/aws\-quickstart/taskcat](https://github.com/aws-quickstart/taskcat)\.
 + If you are creating a single\-AMI product, the template must contain only one AMI\.
 + AMIs must be in a [mapping table](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/mappings-section-structure.html) for each region\.
 The AWS Marketplace team updates the AMI IDs after they're cloned\.
-+ Build templates so that they do not depend on the use in a particular Availability Zone \(AZ\)\.
++ Build templates so that they do not depend on the use in a particular availability zone \(AZ\)\.
 Not all customers have access to all AZs, and AZs are mapped differently for different accounts\.
 + You can include dependencies such as Lambda functions, config files, and scripts with your AMI\.
 For more information, see [Create a serverless application](cloudformation-serverless-application.md#cloudformation-serverless-application-procedure-step-1)\.
 + If you're building a clustered solution using an Auto Scaling group, we recommend that you account for a scaling event\.
 The new node should join the running cluster automatically\.
 + Even for single\-node products, we recommend using an [Auto Scaling group](http://docs.aws.amazon.com/autoscaling/latest/userguide/create-asg-from-instance.html)\.